scrabbletank/farhome-rules/rulesdoc.md

 ##### Restrained
 A restrained creature cannot move or sprint and adds 2 terrible dice to Dexterity saving throws and attack rolls.
 They lose the effects of a shield if wearing one and grant combat advantage to attackers.

+##### Silenced
+A silenced creature cannot speak and adds 2 terrible dice to spellcasting rolls.

+##### Sleep
+A sleeping creature is incapacitated for as long as they are sleeping.
+A sleeping creature wakes up after being hit by an attack, maneuver, or spell, another creature spends 5 AP waking them, or they hear a loud noise.

 ##### Slowed
 A slowed creature's move and sprint speeds are reduced by 1.
 Each level of slow reduces the value by 1, to a minimum of 1.

 ##### Stagger
 A staggered creature is unable to take reactions until the start of their next turn.

 ##### Stunned
 A stunned creature cannot move or take actions, and automatically failure Strength and Dexterity saving throws.
 Attackers gain combat advantage against this target.